 Whether you are a student or faculty or staff member, you can participate in, help develop, and promote academic and cultural exchange, world travel, and global understanding at Worcester State University.
 We are committed to the internationalization of our campus, and our extensive study-away programming and International Programs Office support that goal.

-WSU Short-term Faculty-Led Programs.
-Faculty-led programs are short-term trips (1 to 3 weeks) led by WSU faculty members.
+Short-Term, Faculty-Led Programs: Faculty-led programs are short-term trips (1 to 3 weeks) led by WSU faculty members.
 They integrate international travel and field research with classroom experience.
 Programs run in January, March, May, June, and December.
 Upcoming destinations include Dominican Republic, El Salvador, France, India, and Spain.
 Learn more about Faculty-led programs [WSU login required].